irisedu/iris/patchouli/IRIS/IRIS-S-1/characters.md

 authors = [ "kyo" ]
 ---

-Articles on Iris may use various characters providing dialogue or commentary their subject.
+Articles on Iris may use various characters providing dialogue or commentary on their subject.

 ## Iris